gobytecoin/gobyteninja-ctl/README.md

-# Dash Ninja Control Scripts (dashninja-ctl)
+# GoByte Ninja Control Scripts (gobyteninja-ctl)
-By Alexandre (aka elbereth) Devilliers
+forked from dashninja-be By Alexandre (aka elbereth) Devilliers

-Check the running live website at https://dashninja.pl
+Check the running live website at https://masternodes.gobyte.network

-This is part of what makes the Dash Ninja monitoring application.
+This is part of what makes the GoByte Ninja monitoring application.
 It contains:
-* dash-node.php : is a php implementation of Dash protocol to retrieve subver during port checking
+* gobyte-node.php : is a php implementation of GoByte protocol to retrieve subver during port checking
-* dashblocknotify : is the blocknotify script (for stats)
+* gobyteblocknotify : is the blocknotify script (for stats)
-* dashblockretrieve : is a script used to retrieve block information when blocknotify script did not work (for stats)
+* gobyteblockretrieve : is a script used to retrieve block information when blocknotify script did not work (for stats)
-* dashupdate : is an auto-update dashd script (uses git)
+* gobyteupdate : is an auto-update gobyted script (uses git)
 * dmnbalance : is the balance check script (for stats)
 * dmnblockcomputeexpected : is a script used to compute and store the expected fields in cmd_info_blocks table
 * dmnblockdegapper : is a script that detects if blocks are missing in cmd_info_blocks table and retrieve them if needed